 If you go to court, an Operating Agreement helps prove that your Multi-member LLC is being run as a separate legal entity.

-No, you don’t have to send your Operating Agreement to the Vermont Secretary of State, or any other government agency.
+No, you don’t have to send your Operating Agreement to the Vermont Secretary of State, the Internal Revenue Service, or any other government agency.

 The Operating Agreement is a legally binding document upon the LLC Members because of the Members’ signatures.
 It doesn’t need a government stamp of approval.

 However, in the future, if your company were involved in a lawsuit or an audit, a court or government agency might ask to see a copy of your Operating Agreement.

 Additionally, you may also need to show this document to:

 - financial institutions when you open bank accounts

 - financial institutions if you apply for a loan for the LLC

 - a title company if your LLC is buying real estate